-- Insert the Mac OS X Server installation disc in the Xserve optical drive and double-click the install icon. - 2 In the authentication window, enter an administrator password and click OK.
+- 1 Insert the Mac OS X Server installation DVD in the Xserve optical drive and double-click the install icon. - 2 In the authentication window, enter an administrator password and click OK.

-The Xserve restarts from the installation disc and the Server Setup application appears.
+The Xserve restarts from the installation DVD and the Server Setup application appears.

-For detailed information about installing Mac OS X Server on the Xserve, including information about setting up and using an administrator computer so you can install on an Xserve that doesn't have a display or keyboard, see Mac OS X Getting Started on the Admin Tools disc that comes with the Xserve.
+For detailed information about installing Mac OS X Server on the Xserve, including information about setting up and using an administrator computer so you can install on an Xserve that doesn't have a display or keyboard, see Mac OS X Server: Server Administration at www.apple.com/server/documentation.